Arrowsmith Blog

 The Arrowsmith Program harnesses neuroplastic potential to strengthen cognitive functioning through intensive, individualized brain-based exercises.
 The result increased mental stamina, deeper comprehension, and renewed confidence.

-What to Watch For: Subtle Signs a Gifted Learner May Be Struggling
+What to Watch For: Subtle Signs a Learner May Be Struggling

 Even without formal assessment, certain patterns can signal that a bright student’s brain is working overtime: